larskotthoff/kukulkan/README.md

 fiber it belongs to.
 All but the active fiber (whose messages are shown) are shown with reduced opacity.

-Keyboard shortcuts:
+Shortcuts:
 - Home/1: go to first message in fiber
 - End/0: to to last message in fiber
 - k/up: go up one
 - K: go up ten
 - j/down: go down one
 - J: go down ten
-- h/left: activate left fiber
+- h/left/swipe left: activate left fiber
-- l/right: activate right fiber
+- l/right/swipe right: activate right fiber
 - F: toggle between fiber and flat views
 For the active message:
 - r: open compose view to reply all